-If the student is a full-time student, not a resident of the State of Washington and with out-of-state license plates on his/her vehicle, he/she may want to keep in the glove compartment of his/her vehicles copies of his/her student ID card and a copy of the Washington State Driver's book.
-If the student is married, he/she should do this for him/herself and spouse.
-Students with less than full-time enrollment status should register his/her vehicles with the Washington State Department of Licensing within 30 days of establishing residence.
+If the student is a full-time student, not a resident of the State of Washington and with out-of-state license plates on their vehicle, they may want to keep in the glove compartment of their vehicle copies of their student ID card and a copy of the Washington State Driver's book.
+If the student is married, they should do this for themselves and their partner/spouse.
+Students with less than full-time enrollment status should register their vehicles with the Washington State Department of Licensing within 30 days of establishing residence.